Chard: Culinary

-Chard is one of the most common ingredients of Croatian cuisine in the Dalmatia region, being known as "queen of the Dalmatian garden" and used in various ways (boiled, in stews, in Soparnik etc.).
+Chard is one of the most common ingredients of Croatian cuisine in the Dalmatia region, being known as "queen of the Dalmatian garden" and used in various ways (boiled, in stews, in Soparnik, etc.).

-Nutritional content
+Nutrition

 In a 100 g serving, raw Swiss chard provides 84 kJ of food energy and has rich content (> 19% of the Daily Value, DV) of vitamins A, K, and C, with 122%, 1038%, and 50%, respectively, of the DV.
 Also having significant content in raw chard are dietary fiber and the dietary minerals magnesium, manganese, iron, and potassium.
 Raw chard has a low content of carbohydrates, protein, and fat.

 Cooked chard is 93% water, 4% carbohydrates, 2% protein, and contains negligible fat.
 In a reference 100 g serving, cooked chard supplies 20 calories, with vitamin and mineral contents reduced compared to raw chard, but still present in significant proportions of the DV, especially for vitamin A, vitamin K, vitamin C, and magnesium (see table).

+Swiss chard has a very high oxalate content, one of the highest among edible vegetables.
+100 grams of fresh leaves contain 480 mg of oxalates, of which about a half is in soluble form.
+High oxalate intake has been linked to many diseases such as kidney stones formation, cardiovascular disease, and osteoporosis.